rikosintie/nmap-python/README.md

 # nmap-python
 A Python wrapper for my most used nmap scripts.
-It's not a substitute for nmap knowledge but it makes running common scripts fast and easy as you don't have to type script names.
-It's easy to edit the code and change the scipts if you want to use different nmap scripts.
+It's not a substitute for nmap knowledge but it makes running common scripts fast and easy as you don't have to remember script names.
+It's easy to edit the code in the case select statements and change the scipts if you want to use different nmap scripts.

-written in Python 3.4.4, it prints the Python version as the first line.
+Written in Python 3.4.4, it prints the Python version as the first line.

 To execute on windows if the [python launcher](https://www.python.org/dev/peps/pep-0397/) is installed
 ```